minhha-lehoang/sexism-detection/README.md

-## Multi-task Learning for Sexism Detection on Tweets
+## Multi-task Learning for Sexism Detection on Social Media

 ### Overview

-This repository contains the code and data for the project "Multi-task Learning for Sexism Detection on Tweets".
-The project explores the use of multi-task learning to improve the performance of sexism detection models on Twitter data.
+This repository contains the code and data for the project "Multi-task Learning for Sexism Detection on Social Media".
+The project explores the use of multi-task learning to improve the performance of sexism detection models on social posts data.

 ### Data